Lyn Paul website banner.

-The New Seekers released eight albums in the USA, all of which feature Lyn Paul.
+The New Seekers released nine albums in Canada and the USA, eight of which feature Lyn Paul.
 The first five were released on the Elektra label, the fifth being a "best of" compilation.
-The last three albums were released on MGM.
+The last three albums featuring Lyn Paul were released on MGM.

 The New Seekers' association with Elektra brought with it a certain kudos.
 Formed in 1950, the Elektra Record Company had established a reputation for releasing "quality" records.
 From 1955 the label began to build a roster of folk artists and in the early sixties it launched the careers of Judy Collins and Tom Paxton.
 Later in the sixties it became home to more "progressive" acts such as Love and the Doors.
 By the time the New Seekers were recording for the label, its portfolio included Carly Simon, Bread and Harry Chapin.
 More than kudos, the Elektra connection also provided the New Seekers with some rich recording material, including the Bread song Look What You've Done and Harry Chapin's Circles.